 Q: How long are the sessions?

-A: Sessions are 45-50 minutes.
-This is considered standard across clinicians.
+A: CBT therapy sessions are 45-50 minutes.
+This is generally considered standard across NYC psychotherapists.

 Q: Can I bring my boyfriend, girlfriend or spouse with me to a session if I think it will help?

 A: In some situations, it does make sense to have your significant other attend a session or a series of sessions.
 It really depends on the dynamics of the couple.
 For some people, it works better to make a referral for couples therapy, but for others, it can be quite effective to have the input of the significant other.
 Some people begin therapy seeking individual counseling and then realize that the time would be most productive in the format of couples therapy.

 Q: I am very embarrassed about what I need to discuss.
 What should I do?

 A: This is quite common at the start of therapy.
 If you haven’t received much support from friends, colleagues, or family with regard to what you are struggling with, you might be more likely to struggle at the start of therapy with shame, guilt, or embarrassment (e.g., you are experiencing panic attacks and feel too embarrassed to get help from your support network.)
 Please know that the therapeutic environment I create is one of non-judgment, safety, and acceptance.